7 Things You Need to Know When Choosing a Data Center Partner

 • How can I monitor my equipment and what kind of reports can I pull?

-• Is it possible to see one single view across my multi-site deployment?
+• Is it possible to see a single view across my multi-site deployment?

 • Could I integrate my own reporting tool and pull additional data for further insights?